Land loans: Financing a land purchase in the UK

 What can I use a land loan for?

-You may be able use a land loan for any of the following:
+You may be able to use a land loan for any of the following purposes:

-- Recreational purposes.
-If you want to own land on which to fish or hike
+- Recreational: if you want to own land on which to do outdoor activities like fishing or hiking.

-- Mobile home land financing.
-If you want to own land containing mobile or static homes or caravans.
+- Commercial: if you need land to build properties for your business.
+This might include mobile home land financing, if you want to own a site for mobile or static homes or caravans.

 Can I get a mortgage for a land purchase?